How Cultural Differences Impact Relationships: Therapy for Intercultural and First-Gen Couples in NY & NJ

-The Influence of Cultural Backgrounds
+The Influence of Culture on Relationship Dynamics

 1. Communication Styles